 The reported adverse events in Japanese paediatric patients were similar to the ones reported in non-Japanese paediatric patients.
 However, the incidence of hepatic insufficiency in Japanese pediatric patients was numerically higher than in non-Japanese pediatric patients.
 All events of abnormal hepatic function were mild to moderate in intensity and determined to be non-serious.
-However, hepatic insufficiency led to study therapy discontinuation in 4 patients (out of 20).
+Hepatic insufficiency led to study therapy discontinuation in 4 patients (out of 20).
+The time to onset and dechallenge data suggest a possible causal relationship, but there is no definite proof of causality given the serious underlying medical conditions (concomitant leukaemia or leukaemia in medical history) and multiple concomitant medications.
+Two patients did not recover, one patient with increased blood lactate dehydrogenase had decreasing values, but these were not at the same level observed at screening and the other patient with increased AST, ALT and bilirubine values developed venoocclusive disease, which could be affecting the patient's hepatic function.